veronika793/Journal/README.md

 # MeDaily
-MeDaily is a your personal organizer, add notes, reminders or photos and save them in the category you need.
-You can edit, preview or delete them when you need to.
-Optionally you can synchronize your data in order to avoid any data los
+MeDaily is personal organizer.Add notes, reminders or photos and save them in the category you need.
+You can edit, preview or delete them if you need to.
+Optionally you can synchronize your data in order to avoid any data loss

 # Project Functionalities